Game Management Unit 34A

 Black Bear, Javelina, Mule Deer, White-tailed Deer, Cottontail Rabbit, Dove, Quail

-Beginning at I-19 and Grand Avenue in Nogales; northeast on Grand Avenue (U.S. Hwy.
-89) to AZ Hwy 82; northeast on AZ Hwy 82 to AZ Hwy 83; northerly on AZ Hwy 83 to the Sahuarita road; west along the Sahuarita road alignment to I-19 Exit 75; south on I-19 to Grand Avenue (U.S. Hwy 89).
+Beginning in Nogales at I-19 and Compound St.; northeast on Grand Avenue to AZ Hwy 82; northeast on AZ Hwy 82 to AZ Hwy 83; northerly on AZ Hwy 83 to the Sahuarita Rd. alignment; west along the Sahuarita Rd. alignment to I-19 Exit 75; south on I-19 to Grand Avenue (U.S. Hwy 89).

 Overview: Javelina are widely distributed throughout Unit 34A.
 Successful hunters find javelina by pre-scouting likely areas and by using optics to locate animals.
 Focus on areas where there is abundant sign.
 Scouting is important because javelina do not move far from a well-established home range.
 If you locate a group of javelina before the season, and the weather remains the same, there is a high probability they will be in the same place on opening day.
 Using optics is important.
 Javelina blend in well with their surroundings and when not moving they are hard to detect.
 Effective use of optics will save a person a lot of walking.
 If you find an area with tracks and rooting, be patient, javelina are probably in the area.